 From Tokyo to other major cities and regions

 Perhaps one of the greatest reflections of Japan's ultra-modern, high-tech and fast-paced society is the bullet train or shinkansen.
 These trains are understandably a tourist attraction in their own right travelling at maximum speeds of up to 320kmh linking all the major urban centres of Japan quickly and in comfort.
 Though there are cheaper ways to get around, if you are planning on going from city to city or region to region this is the way to do it - especially if your time is limited.
 The trains service the four main islands of Honshu, Kyushu, Shikoku and Hokkaido.

 One way to simplify your travel around the country and between major centres is to invest in a Japan Rail Pass.
-These passes cost 29,110 JPY for 7 days, 46,390 JPY for 14 days, and 59,350 JPY for 21 days (as of January 2019).
+These passes cost 39 600 YEN for 7 days, 64 120 YEN for 14 days, and 83390 YEN for 21 days (as of November 2019).
 All pass times are for consecutive travel - and you must have a temporary visa available to be eligible.